-In 1999, director Barry Cook began work on an animated film which would merge hand-drawn and computer animation unlike any feature had ever done: My Peoples.
+In 1999, director Barry Cook began working on an animated film which would merge hand-drawn and computer animation unlike any feature had ever done: My Peoples.

 The film was based on his short story The Ghost & His Gift, a retelling of The Canterville Ghost.
 Furthermore, it was infused with Cook’s life, featuring much of the Appalachian music and folklore that had influenced him as a child.
 Thus, Cook worked with the Walt Disney Feature Animation studio in Florida to bring his vision to life.